algorithmiaio/sample-apps/recipes/style-thief/README.md

 ## Edit and Run the Demo

 1. Edit style-thief.js and replace `YOUR API_KEY` with your [Algorithmia API Key](http://developers.algorithmia.com/basics/customizing-api-keys/)
-2. also replace `YOUR_DATA_CONNECTOR` with the URI of the connector you created (such as "s3+labelname://bucketname/")
+2. Replace `YOUR_DATA_CONNECTOR/` with the URI of the connector you created (such as "s3+labelname://bucketname/")
-2. Open style-thief.htm in a web browser
+3. Open style-thief.htm in a web browser

 ## Notes